crts314/EJNotes/chapter15.md

 ### Key events

-"keyup", "keydown" are the main key event names.
+"keyup", "keydown" are key event names.

 The key name is accessed using `event.key`.
 For special keys such as enter, it holds a string that names the key ("Enter", in this case).